Participation in Global Initiatives

 Endorsing the basic approach of PRI, Japan Real Estate Asset Management (JRE-AM) became a signatory in August 2018, while Mitsubishi Jisho Investment Advisors became a signatory in March 2020.

-JRE-AM participates as a member of the planning committee for the Real Estate Working Group of the PRI Japan Network as well as submitting the Transparency Report 2019, an annual report under PRI, which received the following ratings.
+JRE-AM participates as a member of the planning committee for the Real Estate Working Group of the PRI Japan Network as well as submitting the Transparency Report 2020, an annual report under PRI, for which the company obtained the highest A+ rating in both modules as shown below.

 |Strategy & Governance||A+|